View hotels on map or

 "Praia do Guincho" is a beautiful beach and a superb spot for surfing and windsurfing.
 Located just outside Cascais, a car is required to get there.

-Romantic Hotels in Lisbon
+Boutique Hotels and Places to Stay in Lisbon

 - As Janelas Verdes